Photo by Shutterstock

 — Visit any time between late July and early September and head for the hills.
 Anywhere you go, you’ll be in wildflower heaven.

 — Colorado’s food scene, once defined by steak and more steak, has come a long way in recent years.
-Locals still love their red meat and Rocky Mountain oysters (fried bull testicles), but nowadays they eat their carne asada with quinoa, craft beer, or kombucha.
+Locals still love their red meat (this is cowboy country after all) but nowadays they eat their carne asada with quinoa, craft beer, or kombucha.

 — Top chefs from around the world are drawn to Colorado for its scenery, bringing their talent and creativity with them.
-The farm-to-table and locavore movements are as popular here as anywhere in the country, and cannabis-infused cuisine is on the rise—following the legalization of recreational marijuana, visitors can expect everything from pot-infused beef jerky to mile-high haute cuisine.
+The farm-to-table and locavore movements are as popular here as anywhere in the nation.
+And in Denver, cannabis-infused cuisine is on the rise: Following the legalization of recreational marijuana, visitors can expect everything from pot-infused beef jerky to mile-high haute cuisine.

 — Colorado is nirvana for beer lovers.
 Visitors can taste their way along the state’s craft beer trail, which runs through Denver and the mountains, or head straight to Denver for the annual Great American Beer Festival each September.
 Even the governor of Colorado, John Hickenlooper, brews his own beer (taste some at Wynkoop Brewing Company).

-— More than 100 wineries make up Colorado’s thriving wine industry.
-There are also a number of craft spirit distilleries to be found throughout the state.
+— More than 100 wineries make up Colorado’s thriving wine industry, concentrated in the western half of the state.
+There are also a number of craft spirit distilleries to explore.

 Colorado’s diversity is evident in its annual events.
-The National Western Stock Show is a huge rodeo and stock extravaganza for wranglers held every January; Native American powwows, including a big gathering in late March, take place yearly in Denver; and several mountain towns, each with its own microculture, host regular celebrations, including the International Snow Sculpture Championships and Ullr Fest in Breckenridge and the Cannabis Cup in Denver.
+The National Western Stock Show is a huge rodeo and stock extravaganza for wranglers held every January; Native American powwows, including a big gathering in late March, take place yearly in Denver; and several mountain towns, each with its own microculture, host regular celebrations, including the International Snow Sculpture Championships and Ullr Fest in Breckenridge and the Telluride Mushroom Festival in August.

 Colorado is also the king of scenic outdoor venues and enthusiastic fans, so it attracts phenomenal musical acts from around the world, especially in the summer.
 Just a couple miles west of Denver, Red Rocks Park and Amphitheatre—one of the world’s few naturally occurring acoustic arenas—is among the best places to see a show anywhere, and the Telluride Bluegrass Festival, held high in the San Juan Mountains, is legendary.
 Scores more smaller music and food festivals take place around the state throughout the spring, summer, and fall.

 — Beat the crowds during peak ski season by going to smaller, lesser-known mountains.
-Loveland Ski Area and Eldora Mountain are the two closest ski areas to Denver and Boulder, respectively.
+Loveland Ski Area (the closest to Denver) is an undiscovered gem, and Monarch Mountain requires no driving on I-70, where stop-and-go traffic is common on winter weekends.

 more about Colorado